KarahanS/Reproduction-Study-KPCA/README.md

 ### 7) Language Models

-You can use `nlp_norms.py` to analyze the squared norms of the query projections and attention outputs for encoder-only language models (similar to `norms.py`).
-To measure the similarity metrics between the self-attention learned value vectors and KPCA-derived theoretical values, you can use `nlp_value_vectors.py`.
+You can use `nlp_norms.py` to analyze the squared norms of the query projections and attention outputs in encoder-only language models, similar to the functionality of `norms.py`.
+To compute similarity metrics between the self-attention value vectors learned by the model and those derived theoretically using KPCA, use `nlp_value_vectors.py`.
+Our experiments were conducted on the `WikiText-103` dataset, which will be automatically downloaded by `nlp_value_vectors.py`.